SirPlease/ZoneMod/README.md

 # ZoneMod #
 This config is based upon the [Acemod V4 Release](http://imgur.com/a/8Ptck) and will have changes from there.
-But.. it's not just simply an Acemod/EQ Alteration, it's much more than that and will continue to grow alongside AceMod.
+But.. it's not just simply an Acemod/EQ Alteration, it's much more than that and will continue to grow alongside/past AceMod.
-ZoneMod focus is also to make setting things up a lot easier for Server Admins, Casters and Players.
+ZoneMod's focus is also to make setting things up a lot easier for Server Admins, Casters and Players.
 Why make everything difficult when it doesn't have to be? :)

 - - - -